CallMeRZIBI/Minecraft_bot/README.md

 *for line detection it uses EmguCV
 -After starting program put your minecraft screen to upper left corner -press Start button
--If you want to train it more than just ride inside lines and after you are done press 'J' -If you want to see it ride itself just press Run (Start buttom must be pressed before) and wait a second -ENJOY
+-If you want to train it more than just ride between lines and after you are done press 'J' -If you want to see it ride itself just press Run (Start buttom must be pressed before) and wait a second -ENJOY